mariopineda/nest-egg-assignment/README.md

 * ask for a users salary, the percentage of the salary that should be put into a retirement fund and the annual growth percentage of the retirement fund.
 * use sensible default values if the user chooses not to provide an answers
 * perform simply sanity checks on usr inputs, e.g. inputs are sensible numerical values
-* allow to chose if their slary should grow with inflation.
+* allow to chose if their salary should grow with inflation.
 While this is a required specification, it is up to you to do the required research, thinking, math and decision of how to incorporate inflation.